StreamElements/docs/docs/chatbot/commands/default/module.md

 ---
 id: module
+title: Using the !module Command to Enable/Disable Modules
 sidebar_label: "!module"
-description: "Learn how to enable or disable chatbot modules using the !module command in StreamElements chatbot.
-Control your chatbot's functionality with ease."
+description: "Learn how moderators use the StreamElements !module command to enable or disable chatbot modules (like Roulette, Raffles) directly from chat."
+tags:
+  - chatbot
+  - commands
+  - moderation
+  - modules
+  - configuration
 keywords:
 - chatbot
 - module